Control of Separable Subsystems with Application to Prostheses: SEPARABLE SUBSYSTEM CONTROL

 By Theorems 1 and 2, we can construct a stabilizing \textit{model dependent} controller, namely \eqref{eq:us'}, for the subsystem \eqref{eq:Subsystem} independent of the rest of the system dynamics and with measurable states and inputs.

 \newsec{Zero Dynamics.} We can apply these theorems to partially feedback linearizable systems by considering the zero dynamics' stability.
 The full system zero dynamics must either project the same value for the subsystem or not occur in the subsystem.
-A formal proof of this remains for future work.
-Since we only care about the feedback linearizable part of the system, we restrict our attention to full state feedback linearizable systems.
+A formal proof remains for future work.
+Since we only care about the feedback linearizable part of the system, we focus on full state feedback linearizable systems.